projectriff/riff/rfc/rfc-0004-default-ingress-policy.md

 1. change the default for riff CLI

 ### User Impact
-Users creating new Deployers will either need to accept that the workload is not exposed outside the cluster, or they will need to add `--ingress-policy External` to the command that creation command.
+Users creating new Deployers will either need to accept that the workload is not exposed outside the cluster, or they will need to add `--ingress-policy External` to the creation command.

 The Knative runtime Adapter resource is not changing as part of this RFC as it does not create a Knative workload.
 The ingress policy of the adapted resource is preserved.